NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 [This article](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/) helped me navigate the storage process on Amazon S3 for the Django Static and Media Files.

 Also [this](https://simpleisbetterthancomplex.com/tutorial/2017/08/01/how-to-setup-amazon-s3-in-a-django-project.html)

+### Javascript/Bootstrap Carousel

+I got my inspiration and code snippet for my landing page carousel [here](https://mdbootstrap.com/docs/jquery/javascript/carousel/).
+I loved the imagery and even though they are landscape as opposed to machine/electronics, I enjoy the juxtaposition of nature and electronics.